39 Favorite Cottage Garden Plants for a Beautiful, Blooming Garden

 Lilac season is one of my favorite times in the garden.
 I always end up cutting armfuls and filling vintage galvanized buckets with blooms because the scent is just too good to leave outside.

-Their large flower clusters in shades of lavender, violet, white, and pink fill the air with one of the most recognizable garden fragrances there is.
+Their large flower clusters and shades of lavender, violet, white, and pink fill the air with one of the most recognizable garden fragrances there is.
 They add wonderful structure and privacy as anchor shrubs along fences and property lines.
 Once established, they’re easy to care for and keep getting better.

 26. Snapdragons (Antirrhinum)